Reminder: Abuse doesn't always happen at a high volume.

 Blatant insults said at a normal noise level are also forms of emotional abuse.
 You know how you have that one friend who keeps telling you that you’re the “fat chick” of the group?
 Or how you once had a boss who insisted that you were “useless” at meetings?
 Yes, this is quiet abuse if it’s done at talking levels of noise.

-Guilt tripping is another pretty common form of silent abuse.
-Ever been guilt tripped into doing something you really weren’t comfortable doing?
+Guilt-tripping is another pretty common form of silent abuse.
+Have you ever been guilt-tripped into doing something you weren’t comfortable doing?
 Yes, this is a manipulative tactic that falls under silent abuse.

-4. He obviously ignores you when you talk to him.
+4. He ignores you when you talk to him

 This is a method people use to disempower people or make them feel unloved.
 If this happens in a relationship, you’re being abused and disrespected.

-5. He uses stonewalling, cold shouldering, and purposefully excludes you when you disagree with him.
+5. He uses stonewalling, and cold-shouldering, and purposefully excludes you when you disagree with him

 These are all signs of emotional abuse.
 They all hurt, they all are done with the objective of control in mind, and they also don’t require huge amounts of volume to sting.
-In fact, this kind of behavior can be some of the most devastating form of abuse out there.
+In fact, this kind of behavior can be one of the most devastating forms of abuse out there.

-7. He just has a way to make you feel weak, small, or stupid.
+7. He just has a way of making you feel weak, small, or stupid

-Sometimes, it's really hard to actually figure out what a guy does that makes you feel so low.
-At times, the only indicator that something is seriously wrong is that being around him makes you feel wrong.
+Sometimes, it's really hard to figure out what a guy does that makes you feel so low.
+Sometimes, the only indicator that something is seriously wrong is that being around him makes you feel wrong.

 We register yelling as a direct attack as us naturally.
 But when we deal with silent abuse, we often will jump to the conclusion that we are in the wrong for asserting ourselves, or that we did something wrong.
 This is why you may feel guilty trying to bring up the way that you feel against a partner who uses silent abuse against you, too.

 Psychologists and therapists are also getting wiser about silent abuse.
-They’re realizing that it’s easier to discredit people who are victims of silent abuse, and that many abusers know how to hide behind rhetoric in order to not be called out on their bad behavior.
+They’re realizing that it’s easier to discredit people who are victims of silent abuse and that many abusers know how to hide behind the rhetoric to not be called out on their bad behavior.
 That’s why there’s now a new push to try to help people recognize that abuse doesn’t always mean hitting or shouting.

 It doesn’t matter if the person you’re with isn’t yelling at you or hitting you.
 If he’s chipping away at your self-esteem, being icy, and just going out of his way to hurt or control you, he’s an abuser.